ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 11. Click the **Stop logging** button on the top right and select **Stop logging** in the pop up window.
 You will receive an error message because you have read-only access to CloudTrail.

 12. Now switch back to your default role.
-After you to this the SecOperator role label will no longer appear on your console.
+After this the SecOperator role label will no longer appear on your console.

 13. If you doing this workshop as part of a team **and** you have some time, exchange your account credentials with those of another team and click [here](./verify.md) to proceed to the Verify Phase and begin **at the top.**